 Fill the zucchini flowers with the savoury filling with a pipping bag.
 Make sure you add just enough filling and not overload them.
 Carefully twist the tips of the petals and rest them on a platter.
 In another bowl, add flour and dunk each zucchini flower in the flour.
 Rest the flour covered blossoms on a platter.
 In another bowl, prepare the batter by combining flour, cornflour, beer or soda and salt.
 Then dunk one by one in the batter.
-Shallow fry the zucchini flowers over high heat.
-Add a few zucchini flowers in the an to avoid overcrowding.
+Pan fry the zucchini flowers over high heat.

-- Slightly damp zucchini flowers will hold on to flour better than dry ones, so make sure the flowers are slightly damp.
+- Slightly damp zucchini flowers will hold on to flour better than dry ones, so make sure these edible flowers are slightly damp.

 - Zucchini blossoms can be lightly fried and enjoyed without a stuffing.

-- If the zucchini flowers are still attached to the baby zucchini, then after separating the flower from it, dunk the little zucchinis into the batter and fry them too!
+- If the zucchini flowers are still attached to the baby zucchini, separate them from the flower from, dunk them into batter and fry them too!

-- If you love zucchini try my zucchini and feta pie!
+- If you love zucchini as much as my family does, then try out this zucchini and feta pie!